sebaslogen/resaca/README.md

 }
 ```

-Once you use one of the `rememberScoped` functions the same object will be restored as long as the Composable is still part of the composition, even if it temporarely leaves composition on configuration change or while being in the backstack.
+Once you use one of the `rememberScoped` functions, the same object will be restored as long as the Composable is still part of the composition, even if it temporarily leaves composition on configuration change (e.g. screen rotation, change to dark mode, etc.) or while being in the backstack.

 # Installation
 Only the three files contained in the resaca module under the package `com.sebaslogen.resaca` are required.

 # Lifecycle
+This project uses a ViewModel as a container to store all scoped ViewModels and scoped objects.

 The `rememberScoped` functions will retain objects longer than the `remember` function but shorter than `rememberSaveable` because they store these objects in memory (no serialization involved).

-This project uses a ViewModel as a container to store all scoped ViewModels and scoped objects.

 When a Composable is disposed we don't know for sure if it will return again later.
 So at the moment of disposal we mark in our container the scoped associated object to be disposed after a small delay (currently 5 seconds).
 During this span of time a few things can happen:
 - The Composable is not part of the composition anymore after the delay and the associated object is disposed. 🚮